isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution534.md

 ---
-title: KEEPITAL Sales Management Business Solution Version 3 - Package (24 Product Showcase)
+title: Keepital is an online B2B platform that brings together buyers and suppliers which allow business owners to reach out to prospects.
+Through this platform, business owners can list their products, generate quotation to the buyers.
+To Digitize all SME products and services into a single platform, all hardcopy practices of Wholesale SME will be digitized.
 permalink: /productivity-solutions-grant/solutionrepo/solution534
 ---

 ### Description

-Keepital is an online B2B platform that brings together buyers and suppliers which allow business owners to reach out to prospects.
-Through this platform, business owners can list their products, generate quotation to the buyers.
-To Digitize all SME products and services into a single platform, all hardcopy practices of Wholesale SME will be digitized.
+201308767Z

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Keep_20190044_Annex_3_20200625143301_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria